 - U.S. Retail Pharmacy,

-- · International, and
+- International, and

-- U.S. Healthcare.
+- · U.S. Healthcare.

-In the fourth quarter of fiscal 2022, the Company changed the name of two reportable segments to better align with the Company's business activities, structure and strategy.
+In fiscal 2022, the Company changed the name of two reportable segments to better align with the Company's business activities, structure and strategy.
 The "United States" segment was renamed to "U.S. Retail Pharmacy" and the "Walgreens Health" segment was renamed to "U.S. Healthcare".
 The segment name changes did not result in any change to the composition of the segments and therefore no change to the historical results of segment operations.
 The information for these segments for all periods included in these consolidated financial statements has been presented using the new names.

-In fiscal 2022, our segment sales were: U.S. Retail Pharmacy \$109.1 billion, International \$21.8 billion and U.S. Healthcare \$1.8 billion.
+In fiscal 2023, our segment sales were: U.S. Retail Pharmacy \$110.3 billion, International \$22.2 billion and U.S. Healthcare \$6.6 billion.
 Additional information relating to our segments is included in Management's discussion and analysis of financial condition and results of operations in Part II, Item 7, and in Note 17.
 Segment reporting and Note 18.
 Sales to the Consolidated Financial Statements included in Part II, Item 8.